jenkinka/block/writeup/writeup.md

 uhh this one too

 ***osu_ramdisk_media_changed()***
-whats a media change? why can this happen?

 ***osu_ramdisk_release()***
-this releases the disk
-what does that mean??

 ***osu_ramdisk_open()***
-what does open do?

 ***osu_ramdisk_make_request()***
-takes a  request from the request queue and processes it using osu_ramdisk_bio_transfer().
+This function takes a  request from the request queue and processes it using osu_ramdisk_bio_transfer().

 ***osu_ramdisk_full_request()***
-idk

 ***osu_ramdisk_transfer_request()***
-does a bio request (todo explain)
+Enumerates over each request in a bio

 ***osu_ramdisk_bio_transfer()***
+Iterates over each bio_vec in a given bio struct, and transfers them using osu_ramdisk_transfer().

 ***osu_ramdisk_request()***
+Handles simple requests.
+Transfers each request in the queue by enumerating over it using blk_fetch_request(), and calling osu_ramdisk_transfer() on each request.

 ***osu_ramdisk_transfer()***

 Testing
 -------